feyman2016/michaellancaster/_posts/2015-01-11-javascript-data-structure-algorithms-series-ep3-lists.markdown

 };

 /**
- * Set current position on step left/back in the list
+ * Set current position on step right in the list
- * if not at the first element
+ * if not at the end/tail element
- * @method prev
+ * @method next
  */
 List.prototype.next = function () {
     if ( this.position !== (this.listSize - 1) ) {